 The fringe flatters.
 Thin hair?
 Cut a layered fringe for the appearance of fullness.
 Fuller-faced?
-The fringe will add much needed coverage to your mug and balance out that cheek bulge.
+The fringe will add much-needed coverage to your mug and balance out that cheek bulge.
 No other hairstyle has as much impact on your overall look, too (except for completely shaving your head), so the power of the bang must be explored and enhanced by every man.

 Breaking The Man-Fringe Down

 The man fringe has garnered a huge following in recent years.
-So too has the more traditional short-back-and-sides cut, which see most gents parting their hair to the side or pushing up to the sky.
+So too has the more traditional short-back-and-sides cut, which sees most gents parting their hair to the side or pushing up to the sky.

 The thing to remember is that fringes are vast and never the same between each guy.
 There are three things to consider: the length (long or short); the volume (high or flat to the forehead); and the shape (rounded or sharper).
 And, depending on your hair’s own texture, density and natural fall, your fringe will sit accordingly.

 Keeping things simple, go for the fringe that fronts a short-back-and-sides cut.
-You can alter things like the hair ‘fade’ (how short the cut is at the bottom of the head before progressively getting longer towards top).
+You can alter things like the hair ‘fade’ (how short the cut is at the bottom of the head before progressively getting longer towards the top).

 The lower the fade, the better for fringes.
 And then match it with a short crown, which is layered to enhance the length of the fringe.
-Heaviness is created with the extra length at face but different lengths need to be subtly worked into the fringe to give it shape and body.
-And it covers any hints of a receding hair line, without the horrors of a comb-over.
+Heaviness is created with the extra length at the face but different lengths need to be subtly worked into the fringe to give it shape and body.
+And it covers any hints of a receding hairline, without the horrors of a comb-over.